clojure-lsp/clojure-lsp/docs/features.md

 Arguments:
 - `file-uri`: Absolute file uri. e.x. `file:///home/user/project/src/main.clj`
 - `row`: line-number of the cursor, 0 based.
+When selection is active, start line-number of selection.
 - `col`: col-number of the cursor, 0 based.
+When selection is active, end line-number of selection.
+- `end-row`: when selection is active, end line-number of the end of selection, 0 based; otherwise unused.
+- `end-col`: when selection is active, col-number of the end of selection, 0 based; otherwise unused.
 - `name`: Used when introducing a name, usually a string for a valid clojure symbol.
 - `filename`: Filename path. e.x. `src/utils.clj`